CestSam23/Muestreo-Aleatorio/README.md

 # Muestreo-Aleatorio

-This project is a web-based simulation tool for random sampling distributions, including Bernoulli, Binomial, Exponential, and Multinomial (with both fixed and variable probabilities).
+This project is a web-based simulation tool for random sampling distributions, including Ber    noulli, Binomial, Exponential, and Multinomial (with both fixed and variable probabilities).
 It combines a C++ backend for high-performance sampling, a Node.js server for API endpoints, and a modern frontend for interactive visualization.

 ## Features
 - **Bernoulli, Binomial, Exponential, and Multinomial sampling**